kurron/c4-architecture-template/guidebook/guidebook.md

 1. Has is this achieved across all tiers of the architecture?
 1. How can Operations diagnose problems?
 1. Where are errors and information logged?
-1. Do configuratin changes require a restart?
+1. Do configuration changes require a restart?
 1. Are there any manual housekeeping tasks that need to be performed on a regular basis?
 1. Does old data need to be periodically archived?
 1. A simple narrative should suffice here